Shropshire Wildlife Trust

-The Shropshire Wildlife Trust is a wildlife trust covering the geographic county of Shropshire, England.
+The Shropshire Wildlife Trust (SWT) is a wildlife trust covering the geographic county of Shropshire, England.

 Nature reserves

-The trust cares for, or is associated with, 42 nature reserves (plus its headquarters in Shrewsbury – see next section) in the county:
+The trust manages 42 nature reserves (plus its headquarters in Shrewsbury – see next section) in the county:

-Many of these sites are owned by the Trust – the most recent acquisition by the Trust is Catherton Common, in the Clee Hills, which at 527 acres is the largest Wildlife Trust nature reserve in the West Midlands region.
-The Trust is currently fund-raising to purchase the leasehold of Pontesford Hill – it already owns the freehold, along with neighbouring Earl's Hill.
-In 2012 the Trust was seeking to purchase the gardens of Charles Darwin's family home at The Mount in Shrewsbury, so that they may be opened to the public.

 Headquarters

 The Trust has its main offices and visitor centre at 193 Abbey Foregate near the centre of Shrewsbury – they occupy the former "Shrewsbury Quest" museum, on the corner of Abbey Foregate and Old Potts Way, opposite The Abbey church.
 The site encompasses a restored medieval building known as the Old Infirmary and a 1730s building called Queen Anne House, as well as gardens, including a herb garden established when the site was the Shrewsbury Quest, and a fruit tree garden.
 The centre and its gardens is open to the public (usually Monday – Saturday) and has a shop as well as conference rooms available for hire.
 Many Trust-run events take place here, including children's events during the summer holidays.
 Every year the centre receives approximately 25,000 visitors.